About Umm Suqeim

 PROPERTIES IN UMM SUQEIM

 Given the location and popularity of the neighbourhood, you will need a larger budget here compared to the many other popular areas to rent villas in Dubai.
-Residents looking at villas for rent in Umm Suqeim will find large three to six bedroom units, making the area perfect for big families.
+Residents looking at villas for rent in Umm Suqeim will find large 3 to 6 bedroom units, making the area perfect for big families.
 According to current Bayut listings, rents for 3-bedroom villas start at AED 145k.
 For larger 3 and 4-bedroom villas in Umm Suqeim, prices start at AED 150k and AED 180k respectively, while 6-bedroom houses fetch a minimum of AED 225k.

 One thing to keep in mind when renting Umm Suqeim villas is that some of the buildings are a little older, meaning the condition and level of maintenance required can be variable.
 It is best to have a look at a variety of different properties in the area to get a true sense of what the cost of living there will be.
 It is also worth considering what sort of garden your property has to budget for water usage fees, as well as the actual size of your house and type of windows if you are trying to get a sense of air conditioning costs.